ostinelli/syn/README.md

 These options are explained here below.

 ### Registry options
-These allow to set the Process Registry options, and are:
+These allow setting the Process Registry options, and are:

  * `registry_process_exit_callback`
  * `registry_conflicting_process_callback`